 Now that you have learned these words and phrases that Lithuanian use to greet somebody, it is now your turn to practice the right pronunciation to be understood more.
 You don’t have to be too fluent at first.
-It will take time but learning Lithuanian or any other languages worldwide is really worth your time.
+It will take time, but learning Lithuanian or any other language worldwide is really worth your time.

 - Sveikiname! – Congratulations!